OffchainLabs/nitro/docs/decisions/0001-avoid-primitive-constraint-types.md

 ### Status Quo: check the constraint in multiple places

 * Good, because it is what the code is already doing
-* Good, because when a funciton becomes public, the constraint holds
+* Good, because when a function becomes public, the constraint holds
 * Good, because when a function moves to another file or package, the constraint holds
 * Bad, because it means the check may need to be repeated.
 DRY